jobstdavid/paper_tsEMOS/README.md

 This repository provides supplementary material for the following paper:

-> Jobst, D., Möller, A., and Groß, J., 2024.
+> Jobst, D., Möller, A., and Groß, J. 2024.
 Time Series based Ensemble
 > Model Output Statistics for Temperature Forecasts Postprocessing.
 > (preprint version available at <https://arxiv.org/>)